iai-group/DialogueKit/README.md

 We follow the [IAI Python Style Guide](https://github.com/iai-group/styleguide/tree/master/python).

 DialogueKit is a library for conversational information access.
-It contains based classes for fundamental [concepts](docs/concepts.md), such as dialogue participants, dialogue management, [natural language understanding](docs/nlu.md), natural language generation, etc.
+It contains based classes for fundamental [concepts](docs/concepts.md), such as dialogue participants, dialogue management, [natural language understanding](docs/nlu.md), natural language generation, etc. In addition to the fundamental concepts DialogueKit contains an evaluation module, for evaluating the performance of CIS systems.
 Consult the documentation for details.

 ## Install as a package